This website requires JavaScript.

 Why These Webcams Make Cropping Easier

-Webcams like OBSBOT Tiny 2 are built to keep your video clean and stable.
-Even if you move around a bit, the camera’s AI tracking will keep you centered, and the smooth framing makes clipping and cropping in OBS feel effortless.
-With clear images and flexible zoom, your highlights come out looking crisp and professional
+Webcams like OBSBOT Tiny 3 are built to keep your video clean and stable.
+Even if you move around a bit, the camera’s AI tracking 2.0 (incorporating Human and Voice Tracking) will keep you centered, and the smooth framing makes clipping and cropping in OBS feel effortless.
+With clear images and flexible zoom, your highlights come out looking crisp and professional.

-In fact, pairing OBS with a good webcam like OBSBOT Tiny 2 will help you get better clips.
+In fact, pairing OBS with a professional OBSBOT Tiny 3 4k PTZ Webcam will help you get better clips.
 You can save time and keep high quality.

 Part 4: Best Settings for Clean Clips in OBS